elastic/e2e-testing/cli/README.md

 >Those default services are defined at [config.go](./config/config.go).

 ### Updating services from Beats
-The CLI includes a command to fetch Beats integrations from its GitHub repository, making possible to add them to the list of available services.
-Tu run this command:
+The CLI includes a command to fetch Beats integrations from its GitHub repository, making it possible to add them to the list of available services.
+To run this command:

 ```
 $ ./op sync integrations -h